C0deve/HerrGeneral/README.md

 # Herr General

 Herr General is a Cqrs implementation with built in debug log for simple modular monolith.
 (strongly inspired from MediatR)

-## Implementation choice
+## Implementation choices

-One storage for all
+One storage for all side
    pro : no eventual consistency
    cons : no eventual consistency => doesn't scale

 One transaction by command.

 ReadModel as singleton.

 All ids are System.Guid.

 Result pattern but CreationResult return the id of the created object.

 ## Installing Herr General with NuGet